kuzzleio/sdk-csharp/doc/2/controllers/collection/refresh/index.md

 # RefreshAsync

-Forces an immediate [reindexation](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/docs-refresh.html) of the provided index.
+Forces an immediate [reindexation](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/docs-refresh.html) of the provided collection.

 When writing or deleting documents in Kuzzle, the update needs to be indexed before being available in search results.